 Conclusions: Propofol improved electrophysiologic recovery from anoxia during hyperthermia but not normothermia.
 At 37 degrees Celsius propofol attenuated the changes in ATP, Sodium, and Calcium, however, this did not result in improved recovery.
 At 39 degrees Celsius the changes in ATP, Sodium, and Potassium caused by anoxia were greater than at 37 degrees Celsius; this could explain why electrophysiologic damage was worsened.
 Improved recovery with propofol at 39 degrees Celsius may be explained by its attenuation of the changes in Calcium, Sodium, and Potassium at this temperature.
 The decrease in ATP was attenuated by both propofol and intralipid and therefore cannot explain the improved recovery.
 (Key words: Anesthetics, hypnotics: propofol.
 Brain, hippocampal slice: adenosine triphosphate; anoxia; calcium; ischemia; potassium; sodium.
 Ions: calcium; potassium; sodium.
 Electrophysiology: evoked population spike; extracellular recording.)

 The electrophysiologic recovery after exposure to anoxia was examined to determine if it was improved by propofol.
-Because improved neuronal recovery from anoxia has been related to better preservation of adenosine triphosphate (ATP), 14-16 R15-16reduction of intracellular calcium accumulation, 16-16 R17-16and blockage of sodium and potassium channels, 18-16we measured ATP levels, calcium influx, and intracellular sodium and potassium values to investigate the mechanisms of propofol's action.
+Because improved neuronal recovery from anoxia has been related to better preservation of adenosine triphosphate (ATP), reduction of intracellular calcium accumulation, and blockage of sodium and potassium channels, we measured ATP levels, calcium influx, and intracellular sodium and potassium values to investigate the mechanisms of propofol's action.

 Methods and Materials